List of colleges and universities in Pennsylvania

 The following is a list of colleges and universities in the U.S. state of Pennsylvania.

 Among public institutions, the Commonwealth System of Higher Education includes semi-public state-related colleges and universities.
-The Pennsylvania State System of Higher Education consists of state-owned master's level institutions.
+The Pennsylvania State System of Higher Education consists of fully state-owned institutions.

+Institutions

 Defunct institutions

 Includes all not-for-profit schools that have closed since 1960.